Fifty Shades of Grey – E.L. James Book Review

 Christian Grey is the rich sugar daddy / dominant master – mysterious, charismatic and charming; whilst Anastasia Steele, is the young, innocent student being sucked into the world of submissiveness.
 The tale begins all very ordinary and tame, slowly building up as Christian and Anastasia get closer together, with more of Christian’s BDSM lifestyle and dark past coming to light.

 E.L.
 James’s writing style is relaxed and competent, don’t expect a Booker prize winner here, but do expect an easy and enjoyable read.
 Occasionally E.L.
 James’s language borders on twee, notably the innumerable references to Anastasia’s ‘inner goddess’, which gets cringe-worthy quickly.
 My e-book copy was in dire need of some editing on some chapters, with some inexcusable spelling and grammar mistakes.
-The later two books are much better in this respect.
+The latter two books are much better in this respect.

 Where this novel differs from much erotic fiction, is the plot – it is well thought out, captivating and like a perfect fantasy.
 Albeit it is somewhat predictable (for anyone not new to BDSM), but that is part of the charm.
 With the story entirely told through Anastasia, the reader is left to fathom Mr. Grey, just as Anastasia is.
 The epilogue of the third book, Fifty Shades Freed, actually has some small passages written through the eyes of Mr. Grey, as a young boy and mirroring the scene where the couple first meet from this book.